dsofe/lit_notes/repo/review-nonemployer-firms-2022.md

   - "Lender requirements too strict" (i.e., % of smaller and larger firms that didn't apply for this reason is...)
     - Larger firms, 25%
     - Smaller firms, 26%

-// FIX
-&#10148; **When seeking loans, lines of credit, and cash advances from banks (large or small) and nonbank lenders, smaller firms were less likely than larger firms to be approved for financing.**

-&rarr; *Outcomes:*
-&ensp;&ensp; (i.e., % of firms, in each firm type, with this outcome is...)
-  - "Weak business financials" (i.e., % of smaller and larger firms that were fully approved is...)
-    - Larger firms, 47%
-    - Smaller firms, 31%
-  - "Lenders do not approve financing for businesses like mine" (i.e., % of smaller and larger firms that were denied is...)
-    - Larger firms, 30%
-    - Smaller firms, 51%

-&#10148; **Smaller firms, compared to larger firms (37% v.
-16%), were more likely to be in poor financial condition at the time of the survey.**

 <br>